 The personal information we have for you is made up of what you tell us and data we collect when you use our services, or from third parties we work with.

-You can ask us to stop sending you marketing messages by contacting your relationship manager or our Data Protection Office.
+What you will get will depend on the marketing preferences that you set.
+You can change these at any time and you can ask us to stop sending you marketing messages by contacting your relationship manager or our Data Protection Office.

 Whatever you choose, you will still receive statements, and other important information in relation to your accounts with us, including changes to your existing products and services.